-The houseshare of nurses also points the film towards the ‘slasher’ genre.
+The houseshare of nurses also points the film toward the ‘slasher’ genre.
 There have been other examples of this conceit used in stalk n slash films before and since with one of the most innovative being the movie Slumber Party Massacre in which girls are in a confined space which provides easy pickings for the deranged psychopath.
-Within 10 To Midnight this scenario also echoes real life events, primarily the Chi Omega murders carried out by Ted Bundy after he escaped from jail.
-Bundy appears to have massively influenced this film and it’s narrative.
+Within 10 To Midnight, this scenario also echoes real-life events, primarily the Chi Omega murders carried out by Ted Bundy after he escaped from jail.
+Bundy appears to have massively influenced this film and its narrative.

 When blood is suddenly found on the forensically fastidious Stacy’s clothes, Warren is informed of this by his crooked lawyer.
 He doesn’t react to this news well and becomes extremely agitated and violent.
 We get the feeling that with Stacy taking such pride in being methodically precise with all of the circumstances surrounding his killings, this forensic indiscretion is known to him to be both false and an example of him being framed.
 This news is a distinct slap in the face for him and the professionalism of his methods.

-Kessler meddling in affairs by trying to engineer the justice he desires so much sets into motion a domino effect of events which 10 To Midnight is brave enough to depict.
-Within a vigilante or rogue cop film we normally only see the positive effects of such law bending rather than what can go wrong.
+Kessler meddling in affairs by trying to engineer the justice he desires so much sets into motion a domino effect of events that 10 To Midnight is brave enough to depict.
+Within a vigilante or rogue cop film we normally only see the positive effects of such law-bending rather than what can go wrong.

 Stacy’s lawyer, Dave Dante, states to Kessler’s ‘by the book’ partner McAnn that he believes that the blood was planted on his client’s clothes.
 McAnn follows up on this with the lab tech who mentions that Kessler disappeared to the room where the blood samples are kept.
 When McAnn mentions this to Leo he confirms that he did plant the blood on Stacy’s clothes.

-The audience gets a sudden detour into nocturnal downtown L.A. with it’s peepshows, hookers and grindhouse theaters.
-Stacey picks up a hooker fully knowing that Kessler will follow but then slips out of a window in the motel he has lured Kessler to.
+The audience gets a sudden detour into nocturnal downtown L.A. with its peepshows, hookers and grindhouse theatres.
+Stacy picks up a hooker fully knowing that Kessler will follow but then slips out of a window in the motel he has lured Kessler to.
 He then goes to Laurie’s shared accommodation.

 This is where the slasher component of the film comes to the fore again.
 In an incredible moment of self-reference, the nurses in the houseshare even refer to Stacy as ‘the slasher’ when McAnn is setting up a tap on their phone for when Stacy calls them again.